Skip to content

 Molecular dynamics long range interactions

 We use the cuFFT or vkFFT libraries to compute long range SPME (Ewald) computations on the GPU.
 This is an approximation for the Coulomb force at long range.
-We also perform other parts of this computation using GPU kernels, mainly to reduce I/O on the PCIe bus, in preparation for the FFTs
+We also perform other parts of this computation using GPU kernels, mainly to reduce I/O on the PCIe bus, in preparation for the FFTs.

 Interpreting electron density data